cunhapaulo/MarpX/examples/howto.md

 ---

 <!-- _class: title -->
-# Reference Guide or How to use MarpX special tags
+# Reference Guide - How to use MarpX special tags

 ## Paulo Cunha